MAliQ-pak/CGPA-Calculator/README.md

 Aspiring student developer | Python enthusiast

 Project Overview:
 The "Personal CGPA per Semester Calculator" is a Python-based tool designed to streamline the process of calculating semester-wise CGPA.
-With a user-friendly interface, the program prompts users to input their GPA and credit hours for each course in a specific semester.
+With a user-friendly interface, the program prompts users to input their marks for each course in a specific semester.
 It then computes the Cumulative Grade Point Average (CGPA) based on the provided data.
 The project aims to empower students with a convenient and efficient tool for tracking academic performance, providing insights into their progress over multiple semesters.

 Key Features:
 Interactive input for GPA and credit hours per course.